Advanced GI Endoscopy Workshop

 Participants may gain valuable experience on equipment from the clinical setting and will consolidate their knowledge of latest techniques, demonstrated by experts in therapeutic endoscopy.

-This workshop is suitable for Trainees and Consultants in Gastroenterology and Endoscopy.
+This workshop is suitable for Trainees and Consultants in Gastroenterology and Endoscopy and General Surgeons with Conjoint Committee Certification for endoscopic procedures.
 Attendees must be competent in basic endoscopic techniques and /or have participated in CTEC's Introductory Gastrointestinal Endoscopy Workshop.
 This workshop is highly recommended for all endoscopists wishing to expand their knowledge in advanced endoscopic skills.

 Workshop Content